nanddeepn/nanddeepn.github.io/_posts/2026-02-28-foundry-models-in-copilot-studio.md

 At the time of the documentation update, it **currently supports models with chat completion type**.

-## Step-by-Step: Use Azure AI Foundry Model in a Copilot Studio Prompt
+## Step-by-Step: Use Microsoft Foundry Model in a Copilot Studio Prompt

 **Step 1: Create (or open) an agent in Copilot Studio**